How does a catheter work?

 The replacement of a suprapubic bladder catheter shall be undertaken by a doctor or medical professionals.

 The catheterisation of a transurethral bladder catheter can be placed by examined nurses, if there is a medical prescription for it.
 Here there are no differences between the first placement and replacement of a transurethral bladder catheter.

-Regardless of male or female: examined nurses trains the catheterisation in their training.
-So much for the theory.
-In reality it happens quite often, that the catheterisation of males in nursing homes or outpatient departments is not undertaken by the nurses.
-The majority of care centres rejects this process, due to possible complications.
-In such cases, an independent urologist takes over this process or the patients are directed to clinics.
+Regardless of male or female: examined nurses have been taught the catheterisation during their education.
+In reality though, it happens quite often that the catheterisation of males, in nursing homes or outpatient departments, is not undertaken by the nurses.
+The majority of care centres rejects this procedure, due to possible complications.
+In such cases, an independent urologist takes over the process or the patients are directed to clinics.

 Hygiene plays an important role during this process.
 A germ-free condition, sterile gloves and the usage of disinfectant is absolutely necessary.
 Only by strictly following the instructions, the risk of transmitting germs and ascending infections can be reduced.

 Whether a transurethral or suprapubic bladder catheter: In case of a surgery, the doctors or nurses places the catheter directly during the surgery.

 This method refers to a procedure, where a nurse is not needed for catheterising the patient.
 Sterile packed ISC-catheters are essential for the mobile usage of treating micturition disturbances.
 The products for self-catheterisation are available as ready for use or not ready for use variants with different coatings.
 Ready to use ISC-catheters are slippery and can be used without any preparation time.
 The ISC-catheters which are not ready to use has to be coated with the enclosed sterile water pouch, in order to activate the gliding property.

 You are looking for further GHC products for revulsive incontinence?
 In our assortment you can find further numerous applications: from leg bags, bedside bags, leg bag fixations, irrigation catheters and much more.